Frequently Asked Questions

 - Failure to report CPE that was completed between July 1 and June 30 of the current renewal period

-- Failure to respond to the CPE compliance certification
+- Failure to respond to the random CPE Audit letter by the Board

 |Use of CPA or PA Designation|